Principles of narrative

 Thought is in service to action.

-Change is constant — and sometimes contrived.
-We must first imagine change before we can produce it, and if it requires a collective effort we must communicate it.
-The construction of a story — beginning, middle, end — is the description of change, and story is the language we communicate it in.
+Change cannot be communicated without telling a story.
+The construction of a story — beginning, middle, end — is the description of change, and story is the form — or language — of communicating change.

 Nothing humankind has achieved would have been possible without literature.
 Full credit: Angus Fletcher, Wonderworks and Storythinking.

-Thought — and stories — are in service to action, or movement.
+Thought — and stories — are in service to action.
+Movement evolved before cognition; cognition better advantages movement.